JoaoGuilhermmy/dna-sequence-matcher/README.en.md

 ## 🙏 Acknowledgments

-- C++ community for excellent STL
+- Harvard's CS50 for the original problem concept
-- Robert Sedgewick for fundamental algorithms
+- Bioinformatics community
-- Professors who inspired this project
+- Professors and mentors

 ---